eopb/Rendered-Maths-Solver/README.md

 <img align="right" width="135" src="icons/256.png">

-A browser add-on that that provides solutions to LaTeX equations rendered with MathJax.
+A browser add-on that that provides solutions to LaTeX equations rendered with MathJax using Wolfram Alpha.